How to Boil Potatoes

 Ingredients

-• 1 pound potatoes peeled and cut into large, uniform sized pieces (see note 1)
+• 1 pound potatoes scrubbed well and peeled if desired (see note 1).

 • Salt